 Smoked), though you spoke not at all.
 Your caved face

-Simply emerged, faded with each pull from your smoke:
+Simply emerged and faded with each pull from the stub:

 A jack-o-lantern in the room.
 Sometimes, frankly,